 If you decide to switch your car insurance, be sure you’ve covered all of your bases, including canceling your current coverage.
 Getting car insurance quotes can also help you make sure you have the best car insurance for your needs if you recently got married or are about to have a teenager behind the wheel.
-The insurance editorial team at Way.com has broken down the steps on how to change your car insurance.
+Here’s how you should go about it.

 While keeping your insurance with the same agency, an independent agent may be able to shop your policy with multiple car insurance companies to get you a lower cost.